 Tests that are routinely done before surgery to check how well vital organs are functioning

-Blood tests, including liver function tests (to determine how well the liver is functioning and whether it is damaged) and measurement of blood sugar levels and cholesterol and other fat (lipid) levels (after fasting)
+Blood tests, including liver tests (to determine how well the liver is functioning and whether it is damaged) and measurement of blood sugar levels and cholesterol and other fat (lipid) levels (after fasting)

 Blood tests to measure vitamin D, vitamin B12, folate, and iron levels